a-memme/snapchat_correlation_analysis/README.md

 *(See [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) folder for more)*
 - A collection of different linear & nonlinear regression models are fit to the data to determine the shape and predictability of metric to viewership relationships.
 - Only metrics with strong correlations to viewership are selected for regression (i.e correlation coefficient > 0.70).

-### Glossary
-- Channel
-    - Referring to a specific Snapchat channel where episodes are released according to the Channel's aim/purpose
-- Episode/Story
-    - A single video (story) posted on a Snapchat channel that is divided into individual "snaps"
-- Snap
-    - A short video clip which makes up a part of an entire video episode/story
-- Engagement metrics
-    - Referring to the subscribers added, screenshots, and shares metrics
-    - Each metric represents a number attributed to a specific episode at a specific time (for example: number of shares on an episode)
-- Viewership
-    - Here, relating specifically to the metric "Unique Viewers"
-    - Unique viewers = the number of unique snapchat users who interacted with a given episode or story
-- Unique Completers
-    -  Number of unique Snapchat users who meet a certain retention threshold on a given episode or story.
-- Unique Topsnap Views
-    - Number of unique Snapchat users who interact with/view a given snap within an episode or story.

 ## Results